KeorapetseCode/Docker-1/README.md

 # Docker-1
-Introduction to containerization. <br />
+Introduction to containerization.
 First project in the DevOps module.<br />
 # Objective
 Introduce students to containers, VM's and Docker.<br />
 # How To Run